pudly/schmopera-hugo/content/articles/a-rare-event-at-chicago-lyric-piotr-beczaa-in-recital.md

 date = "2018-02-28T20:42:00-05:00"
 lastmod = "2018-02-28T22:13:00-05:00"
 publishDate = "2018-02-28T20:55:00-05:00"
-short_description = "\"I am pleased to say that, in my experience, audiences outside Poland respond to Polish music with great satisfaction and enthusiasm.
-I appeared one-and-a-half months ago in Zürich with this same program and the great majority of the audience seemed smitten with the Polish portion of the program.\"" slug = "a-rare-event-at-chicago-lyric-piotr-beczaa-in-recital" title = "A &quot;rare event&quot; at Chicago Lyric: Piotr Beczała in recital"
+short_description = "&quot;I am pleased to say that, in my experience, audiences outside Poland respond to Polish music with great satisfaction and enthusiasm.
+I appeared one-and-a-half months ago in Zürich with this same program and the great majority of the audience seemed smitten with the Polish portion of the program.&quot;" slug = "a-rare-event-at-chicago-lyric-piotr-beczaa-in-recital" title = "A &quot;rare event&quot; at Chicago Lyric: Piotr Beczała in recital"
 +++